Time Out says

 Banned Iranian director Jafar Panahi is back with another brilliant filmed-in-secret film

 With his extraordinary 2011 documentary ‘This Is Not a Film’ Iranian director Jafar Panahi tackled his house arrest under the repressive Iranian government.
 (Legend has it that the doc was smuggled out of Iran on a hard drive baked in a cake.)
 Now he’s made another masterful, multi-faceted feature under similarly draconian conditions.
 ‘Closed Curtain’ begins with an absolutely stunning long shot looking through the barred window of a seaside home.
 A car pulls up, and two men get out.
 Only one of them (co-director Kambuzia Partovi) enters the house, where he unzips a bag and lets out his pet dog (a scene-stealer), to scamper around.

 The man’s first order of business is to block every window with all-obscuring black curtains.
-His subsequent actions and a grim TV news report reveal that he’s a writer who’s come to this secluded spot to get away from authorities who are massacring canines countrywide.
-The first 20 minutes are nearly silent as the man goes through a variety of tasks (jotting down some ideas on a pad, shaving his head, preparing a litter box for his pup).
-Then a mysterious woman (Maryam Moqadam) and her brother (Hadi Saeedi) appear, at which point Panahi’s seemingly simple, straightforward narrative begins to fracture in increasingly astonishing ways.
+His subsequent actions and a grim TV news report reveal that he is a writer who’s come to this secluded spot to get away from authorities who are massacring dogs countrywide.
+The first 20 minutes are nearly silent he goes through a variety of tasks (jotting down some ideas on a pad, shaving his head, preparing a litter box for his pooch).
+Then a mysterious woman (Maryam Moqadam) and her brother (Hadi Saeedi) appear, at which point the seemingly simple, straightforward narrative begins to fracture in increasingly astonishing ways.

 Cast and crew